mentayuri1-dot/webhook/README.md

 # Webhook Redirector

 A simple Python Flask application that listens for incoming GET and POST requests and redirects them to a specified URL (your laptop or VPS).
-Now includes a web dashboard to view and respond to requests directly.
+Now includes an enhanced web dashboard to view and respond to requests directly.

 ## Features